samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 <!-- please right this header title inside h2 tags because it overwrite with some ids -->

-Hosters include anyone hosting a Zero Node and accepting ThreeFold tokens as payment for the capacity they produce.
-The primary responsibility of Hosters is to connect their Zero Nodes to the internet and make sure power is ok.
-Hosters can buy pre-fabricated Zero Nodes or download the Zero-OS onto existing hardware they already own
+Hosters include anyone hosting a Zero-Node and accepting ThreeFold tokens as payment for the capacity they produce.
+The primary responsibility of Hosters is to connect their Zero-Nodes to the internet and make sure power is ok.
+Hosters can buy pre-fabricated Zero-Nodes or download the Zero-OS onto existing hardware they already own

 <h2>Operators</h2>
 <!-- please right this header title inside h2 tags because it overwrite with some ids -->